ux/parse-migrator/README.md

 * Subobjects greater than 1 level deep

 # Quirks
 * StackMob doesn't have a date format.
-Dates are stored in unix time
+Dates are stored as longs in unix time
 * StackMob doesn't support subobjects.
 Subobjects will be split off into separate relations, which can be joined together by using the expand feature